DAY 01 - AIRPORT / COLOMBO

 After Breakfast leave on an exciting drive through busy towns, villages’ woodlands, rice paddies and marshes into the rural heartland of tropical Sri Lanka and your destination in Sigiriya / Habarana or Kandalama area.
 Later on you will set off towards Minneriya National Park for your game drive in search of wild elephants and the variety of species of birds and animals that can be found here.
-The scenery in this national park is wonderful, with its varied flora and fauna, and several tanks where you hope to find the elephants drinking.
+The scenery in this national park is wonderful, with its varied flora and fauna, and several tanks where you will find the elephants drinking water.
 Overnight stay at your selected hotel in Sigiriya / Habarana or Dambulla area on Bed & Breakfast basis.

 DAY 04 - SIGIRIYA ROCK – sightseeing

 An early morning start today to visit one of Sri Lanka’s most famous land marks, The Rock fortress of Sigiriya looming 200 metres above the surrounding plains.
 This really is a wonderful excursion and is well worth the climb when you see the magnificent 360 degree views across Sri Lanka.
-If you decide not to climb up it then you can enjoy a leisurely walk around the old water gardens, of which most have dried up now and see the ruins.
+If you decide not to climb up, then you can enjoy a leisurely walk around the old water gardens, of which most have dried up now and see the ruins.
 Late afternoon take “A Traditional Local Boat Ride” in an “Oruwa boat” in the largest man-made lake in Sri Lanka.
 Parakrama Samudra (Sea of Parakrama).
-This is a very relax and scenic activity where you can witness very rich bird life.
+This is a very relaxing and scenic activity where you can witness a very rich bird life.
 Sun set by the lake will be a highlight of the day.

-Later return to your hotel for overnight stay in Sigiriya / Habarana or Dambulla area on Bed & Breakfast basis.
+Later return to your hotel for an overnight stay in Sigiriya / Habarana or Dambulla area on Bed & Breakfast basis.

 DAY 05 – SIGIRIYA / DAMBULLA / KANDY

-Today you leave for Kandy en-route visiting the 1st century BC rock cave temple of Dambulla the most impressive and largest rock cave temple complex in Sri Lanka with some of the most impressive statues of the Buddha in the world.
+Today you leave for Kandy en-route visiting the 1st century BC rock cave temple of Dambulla the most impressive and largest rock cave temple complex in Sri Lanka, with some of the most impressive statues of the Buddha in the world.
 The Dambulla Cave Temple is a vast isolated rock mass and it was here that King Valagambahu took refuge in the 01st century B.C. when fleeing from his enemies.
 He later turned the caves into a rock cave temple.
 The Golden Temple of Dambulla has been the centre of pilgrimage for Buddhists and Hindus alike for 22 centuries.
 It is Sri Lanka’s most popular cave site.
 The Cave monastery, home to Buddhist monks is covered with exquisite 2,000 year-old murals depicting the life and times of the Lord Buddha.
 The shrines also house a collection of 157 statues of lord Buddha in various sizes and poses, including a 15 meter long reclining Buddha and vividly coloured frescoes on the walls and ceiling, making this the largest cave painted surface in the world.

 On completion, drive to Kandy, en-route visiting Spice gardens located at Matale (The spice capital of Sri Lanka).
 Enriched with herbs, spice groves and plants with fragrant greenery shading from the tropical trees that enlightens the unique aroma of each spice and herb.
-They give the opportunity for visitors to explore and gain knowledge on Sri Lankan spices, herbs and the benefits of Ayurveda, enjoying a herbal head and shoulder massage.
-In the evening your will be taken to a traditional performance of Kandyan dancing.
+They give the opportunity for the visitors to explore and gain knowledge on Sri Lankan spices, herbs and the benefits of Ayurveda, enjoying a herbal head and shoulder massage.
+In the evening you will be taken to witness a traditional performance of Kandyan dancing.
 This will involve over 6 different types of dancing from various regions in Sri Lanka and concludes with a dramatic display of fire walking and breathing.
-Complete your day with an evening visit to the Temple of the Tooth, which houses the most sacred relic of the Buddha, where the casket the tooth is contained in is brought out.
+Complete your day with an evening visit to the Temple of the Tooth, which houses the most sacred relic of the Buddha, where the casket in which the tooth is contained, is brought out.
 Overnight stay at your selected hotel in Kandy on Bed & Breakfast basis.